ppc64le/build-scripts/i/instana-agent-operator/README.md

 To build the agent image using the downloaded tarball, please use the following steps:

-1. Create a dockerfile in the same directory as the tarball and add the following lines
+1. Create a dockerfile in the same directory as the tarball & docker cli (for ppc) and add the following lines

 ```
 FROM registry.access.redhat.com/ubi8/ubi:8.2